anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor-04.md

 ## DNS Representation in Packed CBOR

-The representation of DNS responses in packed CBOR differs, in that responses are now represented as a CBOR array of two arrays.
+The representation of DNS responses in packed CBOR has the same semantics as for tag TBD113 ({{-cbor-packed}}, Section 3.1) with the rump being the compressed response.
-The first array is a packing table that is used both as shared item table and argument table (see
-{{-cbor-packed}}, Section 2.1), the second is the compressed response.

-If an index in the packing table is referenced with shared item reference ({{-cbor-packed}}, Section 2.2) a decoder uses the packing table as a shared item table.
-If an index in the packing table is referenced as an argument ({{-cbor-packed}}, Sections 2.3 and 4), a decoder uses the packing table as an argument table.
+The difference to {{-cbor-packed}} is that tag TBD113 is OPTIONAL.

+Packed compression of queries is not specified, as apart from EDNS(0) (see {{sec:edns}}), they only consist of one question most of the time.

 ## Compression {#sec:pack-compression}

 How the compressor constructs the packing table, i.e., how the compression is applied, is out of scope of this document.
 Several potential compression algorithms were evaluated in \[TBD\].

-## Discussion

-The DNS-specific specification for packed CBOR merges the argument and shared item table into one packed table.
-This differentiates it from the Basic Packed CBOR format specified in
-{{-cbor-packed}}.

-In DNS compression only affix compression, i.e. straight/inverse referencing, and shared value referencing are needed and no further functions.
-Since for those types of references, the arguments of the affix compression and the shared values do not collide—shared values are just affixes with an empty rump—we only need one table.
-Using this specific constrained for DNS, allows us to save the additional bytes that would be required for the 113 tag and the extra array in the Basic Packed CBOR format.

-Packed compression of queries is not specified, as apart from EDNS(0) (_TBD_), they only consist of one question most of the time.

 <!--
 Discussion TBD: